franknb/Drawing-to-Face/README.md

 # In your own OS
 docker cp test ubuntu_env:/DeepFaceDrawing-Jittor/
 ```
-This should move all your own testing images into the container.
-Run test_model.py again to see the generated results.
+This should move all your own testing images into the container. ***We will need to change the test_model.py since it only supports less than or equal to 5 test images at once due to the pre-set component refinement parameters.***

 ## Actual Model Performance